 Parent-teacher conferences on the horizon?
 Preparation is the key to a successful season of parent-teacher conferences.
 Parent-teacher conferences are an important opportunity to collaborate with parents about how the child is doing and develop a plan for how you as teachers and parents will work collectively to see the child grow and succeed.

-With our new parent-teacher conference functionality, all you need to do is post the time slots that you have available for your classroom and ClassTag will do the rest.
-We will send reminders to the parents who have signed up as their time slot approaches.
-Or when families haven’t signed up yet, they will be pinged by ClassTag and reminded to pick a time slot.
-ClassTag handles all the coordination and reminders so you have less to stress about.
+Using ClassTag parent-teacher conference functionality, all you need to do is post the time slots that you have available for your classroom and ClassTag will do the rest.
+You can simply “set it and forget it” – will send reminders to the parents who have signed up as their time slot approaches.
+If a parent doesn’t sign up, ClassTag will send them a gentle, timely reminder to pick a time slot.
+ClassTag handles all the coordination and reminders, so you have less to stress about.

 But we know the buck doesn’t stop there.
-We compiled the top ten all-time best practices to guarantee that your parent teacher conferences will go smoothly.
-Check them out!
+We compiled the top ten all-time best practices to guarantee that your parent-teacher conferences will go smoothly.
+Check them out and don’t miss the resources section at the end!

 1. Communication is Key